pmaji/data-science-toolkit/README.md

 # r-stats-playground

 Welcome!
-This is a new repository dedicated to all things related to statistical modeling in R.

-Presently, I am working through the ISLR; hence, I'll keep my rough notes here as I progress.
-My goal is to build this into a compilation of reference material--from basic notes on various techniques, to more complicated, longer form examples--on a variety of modeling techniques in R.

-As I work through the ISLR, my plan is to take notes via the "islr notebook", picking out occasional methods and doing a deeper dive on them separately via broken-out R files.
+This is the repository that I will use to build out my stockpile of statistical methods and modeling techniques in R. I will cover some portions of the ISLR, and will build out deeper-dives into methods of particular interest to me, the first being low-incidence binary classification methods.